unveiler-io/developer-website/docs/api/schema.md

 ### `verifyLocation`

-All queries to the ClaimR API use the `verifyLocation` query.
+All queries to the Unveiler API use the `verifyLocation` query.
 It's arguments consist of the location where the user claims to be and context of the user's location, which acts as the proof.

 #### Claims